 Of course, Microsoft makes things even more confusing.

 Outlook is not an email service.
 Outlook is not a website.
 There’s no such thing as an “Outlook” account.
-Outlook is a program you run on your PC that is part of Microsoft Office.
-Outlook — or more formally, Microsoft Outlook — is an email program that allows you to access email from almost any email service by downloading it to and managing it on your computer.
+Outlook is a program that is part of Microsoft Office, which you run on your computer.
+Outlook — or more formally, Microsoft Outlook — is an email program you use to access email from almost any email service by downloading it to and managing it on your computer.

-Outlook.com is an email service.
+Outlook.com is a web-based email service.
 Outlook.com is a website you visit to access the email associated with your Microsoft account.
-Email addresses that end in @outlook.com are Microsoft accounts, provided by the Outlook.com email service.
+Email addresses ending in @outlook.com are Microsoft accounts, provided by the Outlook.com email service.

 Thanks, Microsoft.
 You’ve no idea what confusion you’ve created down here in the trenches.

-If you’re using an actual PC email program, you need to:
+If you’re using an email program, you need to:

-- Install that program on the machine you’re moving to.
+- Install the program on the new machine.

-- Move your email messages and contact list from your old machine.
+- Move your email messages and contact list from your old machine to your new.

-- Configure that program to access your email account, which typically means telling the program your account information, email address, and other information provided by your email service.
+- Configure the program to access your email account, which means telling it your email address and other configuration information provided by your email service.

 - Start downloading any new email on the new machine, and stop downloading email on the old.

 The only thing really “moved” is your collected email and contacts.
-Everything else is installation and configuration to properly access email from the new machine.
+Everything else is just configuration to properly access email from the new machine.

-If you’re using web-based email, conceptually things are much simpler:
+If you’re using web-based email, things are simpler.

-- Open a web browser on the new machine.
+- Open a browser on the new machine.